 5. Letter of interest

-Are you interested in working for a company but they don’t have any publicly listed job openings?
+Are you interested in working for a company that doesn’t have any publicly listed job openings?

 In this situation, you’d write a type of cover letter called a letter of interest (sometimes called a speculative cover letter) to communicate to the hiring manager that you’d like to be considered for any open positions they might need to fill but aren’t advertising or future roles that become available.